InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/governance-levels.md

 ## Resulting Context

+- Cross team communication occurs efficiently without confusion using terms that are universally understood and centrally documented.
+- Organisation leaders understand the nuances within practising InnerSource and make better informed and more precise decisions that are easier to communicate.
+- Increased standardisation of InnerSource practices within the organisation as the named and documented building blocks are used by teams as a menu for adoption.
-Teams can adopt InnerSource best practices in a step-by-step way.
-By documenting individual steps contributor confusion is avoided.
+- Teams can adopt InnerSource best practices in a step-by-step way which makes adoption easier and less intimidating.

-also results in increasing standardisation as the names are used as a menu

 ## Known Instances